Kailua-Kona Region Sights, Tours, & Information

 Things to Do & Visitor Tips for Kailua-Kona on Big Island Hawaii

 If you're heading to the Big Island there's certainly one area you cannot miss... the Kona (West) Coast.
 This warm and sunny leeward area has become the resort area of the island.

 You'll find a vast array of ocean-side restaurants, grocery stores, shops, and activity huts promoting various water activities in the nearby Kailua Bay.
 Accommodations in Kailua-Kona are generally less expensive than along the Kohala gold coast (Waikoloa), and many resorts/condos are located along Ali'i Drive.

-Each fall, normally around October, Kailua Bay serves as the starting point for the Iron Man Triathlon (the swimming portion).
-Heading towards south Kona you'll find Kealakekua Bay is where Captain Cook was killed.
+Each fall, generally around October, Kailua Bay serves as the starting point for the Iron Man Triathlon (the swimming portion).
+Heading towards south Kona, you'll find Kealakekua Bay is where Captain Cook was killed.
 Today the bay offers some of the best islands snorkeling via permitted tours.
-Further south you'll find Pu'uhonua o Honaunau.
+Further south you'll discover Pu'uhonua o Honaunau.
 This ancient Place of Refuge is probably the most visited site on the west side of the island, and it's one of two major national parks on the island, Hawai'i Volcanoes being the other on the eastern coast.